wendahere/GoGetter/Journal.md

 **show pic of the frame with rivet holes**

-There was a concern with the design if we
+There was a concern with the design if we align all three levels, prizes that drop from the first two levels will be caught by the coils of the bottom levels.
+Making it unable to dispense the prizes properly.

 **show pic of the coils being in line, then the prizes might get caught by the coils below**

-One method that we came up with is to cut the coils short
+One method that we came up with is to have a staggered coil design for each level.
+This means that the highest level's coils will have the longest length, whereas the lowest level's coils will have the shortest length, to make way for the prizes on the first two rows to drop down.

 **show pic of the solution**

-## Week 8 (1/11/2020 to 7/11/2020)
+## Week 8 (2/11/2020 to 7/11/2020)

 We took apart the vending machine to reuse their parts.
 Wen Da finished his chemical etched PCB for motor control.
 Allen bought Drawer slides and is working on designing of the vending machine in Inventor.
 Reynard worked on his keypads.